 My Prepper Pantry Inventory System – In Plain Sight

-Finally, after years of buying too many of one item and not enough of others, I found the best way for me to keep track of our food preps.
+Finally, after years of buying too many of one item and not enough of others, I found the best way to keep track of our food preps.
 Something that didn’t require an update every time someone took a can of green beans from our pantry.

 Enter my “In Plain Sight” or “In Plain View” inventory system.
 Now my prepper pantry inventory takes just seconds – once I do the groundwork, that is.

 By the way, if you’re interested in the Plastic Wire Shelf Label Holders(Affiliate link) I use, they work out great.
-I just cut 1-1/4″ strips off plain white 3″x5″ index cards for the label inserts and we’re off to the races.
+I just cut 1-1/4″ strips off plain white 3″x5″ index cards for the label inserts, and we’re off to the races.

 The Prepper Pantry Inventory Groundwork

 Next, we need to organize the food in a manner that makes sense.
-For me, that meant canned vegetables in one area, meats in another, and canned soups in another.
-The same for condiments, sauces, instant packaged foods, bulk food storage, etc. You get the idea.
+For me, that meant canned vegetables in one area, meats in another, and canned soups in another—the same for condiments, sauces, instant packaged foods, bulk food storage, etc. You get the idea.

 Now comes the fun part.
-Writing the “Best Buy” dates on everything with a sharpie marker.
+Writing the “Best Buy” dates on everything with a Sharpie marker.

 Second, those best buy dates ARE NOT expiration dates.
-We don’t use those in order to get rid of food too old.
+We don’t use those to get rid of food too old.
 I use those dates for our food rotation.
 First in, first out.
 In other words, the newer foods go behind the older ones.